 LinkedIn is the most powerful tool to build your professional circle and discover new leads.
 According to LinkedIn, 6 people get hired by a company every minute and brands have increased their conversion rate by 33%.
 So, if you want to be successful in your career or business, you need to build your professional relationships.

 Let it be your Rolodex — your list of connections you can tap for information when you need it.
 But it is not a free-for-all when it comes to connecting with people.

 LinkedIn has experienced a lot of scams and the site can be abused by spammers and phishers.
 However, most of the abuse comes from legitimate users who misuse the site to get closer to others they know or want to know better.

 Anyone can send up to 50 follow requests per day – if you have a premium account then you can send up to 100 requests per day.
-So, depending on your plan, your weekly your weekly limitation is between 350 and 700.
+So, depending on your plan, your weekly connections limit is between 350 and 700.

 Get 3.5X more leads!

 Do you want to improve the efficiency of your sales department?
 With LaGrowthMachine you can generate on average 3.5x more leads while saving an incredible amount of time on all your processes.

 By signing up today, you’ll get a free 14-day trial to test our tool!

 Now that we know what the connections limit is, have you ever wondered why there is one?
 It is not like there is a constraint on how many friends you can have on Facebook.
 It can be frustrating, especially if you’re trying to grow or learn more about other professionals in your industry.